 A number of the home owners on the lake use the water for irrigation.
 Since the fill was put along the bank, the water has been staining our patios, houses and plants (actually kills the lamb’s ear and some flowers).

 I am guessing that the stain is coming from the fill – maybe iron in the red clay?
 I have heard that we might be able to treat the lake to precipitate the staining agent.

-A: I’m not an expert on this but members of the Georgia Lakes Society:
+A: I’m not an expert on this but here are some folks who are: